matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 other GCP services allows for easy ingestion, analysis, and visualization of IoT data, supporting data-driven decision-making.

 9) What is the significance of Edge TPU in GCP's IoT solutions?
-Answer: The Edge TPU is Google’s purpose-built ASIC (Application-Specific Integrated Circuit) designed to run AI at the edge.
+Answer: The Edge TPU is Google’s purpose-built A S I C (Application-Specific Integrated Circuit) designed to run AI at the edge.
 It significantly accelerates machine learning inference on edge devices, enabling IoT solutions to process data locally with low latency and reduced cloud dependency.
 This is particularly important for applications requiring immediate decision-making, privacy-sensitive computations, or operating in environments with limited connectivity.